Priar/BluePriar_Forensics/README.md

-# BluePriar_Forensics
+# BluePriar_Forensics_Audit Tool
 This program or tool is created for educational purposes only whosover's on fraud attempt we are not responsible

 INSTALLATION

 Requirements
-Linux amdx64
+Linux amdx64,
-Beauty
+Beauty,
-Python 3.8 -3.10
+Python 3.8 -3.10,
 Google API key